Food Plot Fertilizer – Liquid vs. Granular Fertilizer

 Grantham points out that the amount of liquid fertilizer required to cover an acre of land is approximately two to two and one-half gallons.
 If using Grantham’s product at around $20 per gallon, it would cost around $40 per acre.
 Saving money is always a good thing.

-Granular fertilizer is quite different compared to liquid fertilizer.
+Granular fertilizer is quite different compared to liquid food plot fertilizer.
 Although they both maintain the same type of nutrients, it’s the delivery process and consistency in nutrients making the difference and influences effectiveness.

 In the delivery process of granular fertilizers, the applications of the nutrients have to “melt” into the soil before the plant can utilize the fertilizer.
 The type of soil determines the speed of retrieval of the nutrients.